msanezary/moroccan-food-industry/README.md

 - Python
 - Libraries: BeautifulSoup, pandas, numpy, requests, googlemaps, geopy, sklearn
 - APIs: Google Maps

+## Remarks:
+* Since this project relies on the HTML code structure of the Glovo Moroccan website, some modifications may be necessary for it to work properly in your country.
+* The googlemaps Places API can be obtained from [Developer google Places API](https://console.cloud.google.com/apis/library/places-backend.googleapis.com?hl=fr&project=prefab-phoenix-384223)

 ## Setup and Installation
 1. **Clone the repository:**